PREAMBLE

 10. Coordinate representation with the Department of Natural Resources when needed.

-11. Provide the Newsletter Committee a monthly article for the newsletter.
+11. Provide the Newsletter Committee with 3 articles per year for the newsletter.

 Vice President